Mckay250/Subscription-Service/README.md

 clone the project or download the zip and extract into a directory on your pc

 # Step 2
-cd into the dirctory and you should find three(3) directories for each of the services mentioned above.
+## cd into the dirctory and you should find five(5) directories.

+## cd into kafka-compose and run the command below
+  docker-compose up -d

 # Step 3
 ## Run the public service by following the commands below